 Blank Street Coffee

 Blank Street isn't a matcha café, it's a coffee chain.
 But they have dozens of locations across London and their matcha is a genuine step up from what most high-street chains serve.
 Consistent, properly prepared, and fairly priced.
+For branch-level planning, use our Blank Street matcha review and location pages.

 Order the iced matcha latte.
 Skip any syrup additions, the matcha holds its own.
 Prices run from £3.40 to £4.80, which is noticeably cheaper than dedicated matcha spots.
 Most London locations open from 7am on weekdays.
 Find them on Instagram at @blankstreetcoffee.